divio/divio-cloud-docs/reference/divio-cli.rst

 It take one of three commands as an argument:

 ``register``
-    Registers an addon with the Divio Cloud addons system ``upload``
+    Registers an addon with the Divio addons system ``upload``
-    Uploads an addon to the Divio Cloud
+    Uploads an addon to Divio
 ``validate``
     Validates basic aspects of an addon's configuration